Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 So, you are considering finding a job and living in Tokyo and are wondering what it’s like living here?
-And, yes, how much is the average rent in Tokyo?
+And, yes, you would also be interested in knowing about the average rent in Tokyo.
 This is a very natural question; after all, renting an apartment is one of the first steps and a major cost factor.
 Moreover, you may also be looking for more affordable areas in Tokyo to save on rent.

 Well, you have come to the right place to find out the cost of renting an apartment in Tokyo, the world’s largest metropolitan area!